-I am a public historian and archivist, but also a history & museum lover, and a wife, a baker, & a dog mom.
+I am a public historian, archivist and museum professional.
 I have a Master’s degree in History with a concentration in Public History from the University of North Carolina Wilmington.

 I received my bachelor’s degree in American History from the University of North Carolina at Chapel Hill in 2013.
 There I also minored in Archaeology and Spanish.
 I began my graduate work at UNC Wilmington in the fall of 2013 and graduated in the summer of 2015.
 For more on my education and work experience see my Curriculum Vitae or my Portfolio page.